- Twentieth-Century Alchemists, The New Yorker, by Sam Kean

 “In the Harry Potter series of books, J.K.
 Rowling has created an extremely imaginative and enchanting world that has captivated the minds of millions of readers.
 Part of that world, in fact, was not invented wholesale but was taken from the history of alchemy.
 For instance, in the title of the very first book (at least in the U.K. edition), Rowling mentions the philosophers’ stone, perhaps the most common subject of alchemical texts.
 In addition, historical alchemists such as Nicolas Flamel have characters named after them in the series.
 On the internet, a reader can quickly find any number of theories that use an understanding of alchemy to explain themes, characters, and imagery within the books.
 The historical world of alchemy is replete with fantastic imagery involving resplendent suns, dragons, griffins, hermaphrodites, homunculi, resurrections, and many other varieties even more bizarre and peculiar, providing fertile soil for multiple alchemical interpretations.
 Even so, alchemy is a widely misunderstood discipline.
 Many continue to think of it solely as a mystical or spiritual endeavor, even though we now know that major scientific figures such as Isaac Newton (1643-1727) and Robert Boyle (1627-1691) sought to transmute base metals into gold, were widely read in alchemical authors, and sometimes kept company with other alchemists.
 This highlights just how complex the historical world of alchemy really is, for there were many who did treat it as a mystical journey of enlightenment, many alchemists did fill their books with confusing imagery and bizarre pictures, but alchemy was also often an empirical and theoretical discipline that involved quantification, step-by-step laboratory processes, and a rich history that stretches back through the Middle Ages to the ancient world.”

-Such recreations are also valuable within the classroom to provide a visual and experiential aid, but they also allow students to wrestle with the actual practices of science.
+Such reconstructions are especialy valuable within the classroom and provide a visual and experiential aid, but they also allow students to wrestle with the actual practices of science.
 In several past classes at Indiana University I asked students to recreate an experiment of their choosing from the entire history of science and to write a paper and produce a short documentary based on their findings.
 Some students chose to use Volta’s method to make his electric pile, others recreated Pasteur’s famous Swan-neck flask experiment, and some especially ambitious students attempted to recreate Galileo’s inclined plane experiment.
 They even used a water clock in order to avoid anachronism!

 Such endeavors help students to appreciate, first of all, that individuals in history were often much more intelligent, systematic, and skilled in their use of experiments than they are given credit (for instance, in the popular press).
 Struggling through a primary source to create an experimental protocol, let alone carrying it out, shows students the subtlety and complexity of earlier science.